tofukiin/skyrim-dialogue/README.md

 # skyrim-dialogue
-TES V dialogue dump and stuff
+TES V dialogue dump and stuff.

+Do not expect maintenance on this repo.